-Interestingly, on February 11, 2009, a similar signal, characterized by lower (~60%) $\epsilon{rel}$ and comparable polarization, was observed on both electric and magnetic field components.
-Despite the direction of $\vec{S}$ confirms that also this signal comes from ground ( $\vartheta_2 = 154.6^\circ$ and $\varphi_2 = 6.4^\circ$ ), nothing can be speculated to its physical causes in this case.
+Interestingly, on February 11, 2009, a similar signal, characterized by lower (~60%) ε{rel} and comparable polarization, was observed on both electric and magnetic field components.
+Despite the direction of \vec{S} confirms that also this signal comes from ground ($\vartheta_2 = 154.6^\circ$ and $\varphi_2 = 6.4^\circ$), nothing can be speculated to its physical causes in this case.
 In fact, first of all it is characterized by different solar activity conditions with Sym-H between 40 nT and 50 nT, and AE between 150 nT and 200 nT.
 Last but not least, the satellite orbit was diurnal.
-Hence, to be consistent with our cell division method,

-5 150 nT and 200 nT.
-Last but not least, the satellite orbit was diurnal.
 Hence, to be consistent with our cell division method, the February 11, 2009 cannot be compared neither to our quiet background nor to the April 4, 2009 case event.
 Anyway, its peculiar characteristics needs to be investigated in a companion paper containing a statistical approach.
 The analysis of the April 4, 2009 event, showed that only through a multi-instrumental and multi-disciplinary approach, a reliable disentangle of the earthquake effects from changes due to the physical processes that govern the ionosphere dynamic and to natural EME can be obtained.

 This work could be considered as a suggested analysis approach for the forthcoming scientific phase of the first CSES mission (launched on February, 2018, and still in the commissioning phase) aiming to reduce the lack of knowledge in the lithosphere-ionosphere coupling.
-As soon as further applications, performed on different seismic events, reaches the expected reliability, the proposed method could be used to compute the global background level (with 1 squared degree of recolution) for a direct real time commercisen of CSES in flight data.
+As soon as further applications, performed on different seismic events, reaches the expected reliability, the proposed method could be used to compute the global background level (with 1 squared degree of resolution) for a direct real-time comparison of CSES in flight data.